We provide important information for individuals located in the European Union here.

-We may create anonymous data from your personal information and other individuals whose personal information we collect.
-We make personal information into anonymous data by excluding information that makes the data personally identifiable to you, and use that anonymous data for our lawful business purposes, including to analyze and improve the service.
+We may create aggregated, de-identified or anonymous data from your personal information and other individuals whose personal information we collect. and use that data for our lawful business purposes, including to analyze and improve the service.

-We use your personal information as we believe necessary or appropriate to (a) enforce the terms and conditions that govern the Sites; (b) protect our rights, privacy, safety or property, and/or that of you or others; and (c) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.
+We use your personal information as we believe necessary or appropriate to (a) enforce our terms and conditions; (b) protect our rights, privacy, safety or property, and/or that of you or others; and (c) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.

-Content you submit to the Sites for public posting will be viewable by other users of the Sites.
+The public.
+You may submit content for public posting.
 For example, if you complete a teacher profile for display on our website, we may post the profile using the information you provided.
 You may remove your profile at any time.
-If you participate in a Conn-Selmer contest or promotion, we may share contestant names as disclosed in the terms of the contest or promotion, including by posting the winner’s name on our Sites.
+If you participate in a Conn-Selmer contest or promotion, we may share contestant names as disclosed in the terms of the contest or promotion, including by posting the winner’s name on our websites.

 Compliance with laws and law enforcement; protection and safety.
-Conn-Selmer may disclose information about you to government or law enforcement officials or private parties as required by law, and disclose and use such information as we believe necessary or appropriate to (a) comply with applicable laws and lawful requests and legal process, such as to respond to subpoenas or requests from government authorities; (b) enforce the terms and conditions that govern the Sites; (d) protect our rights, privacy, safety or property, and/or that of you or others; and (e) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.
+Conn-Selmer may disclose information about you to government or law enforcement officials or private parties as required by law, and disclose and use such information as we believe necessary or appropriate to (a) comply with applicable laws and lawful requests and legal process, such as to respond to subpoenas or requests from government authorities; (b) enforce our terms and conditions; (c) protect our rights, privacy, safety or property, and/or that of you or others; and (d) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.

 If you have an account with us, you may be able to update your information in the account.
 You may also contact us at email@example.com to update or correct the personal information Conn-Selmer maintains about you, or if you have additional requests or questions.